Canonical Artin Stacks over Log Smooth Schemes: Minimal Free Resolutions

-By Proposition \ref{prop:face}, we see that $\pi$ is a minimal free resolution.
-Since $H/F_0\cap P/P_0=0$, we see then that $\eta$ is qmfr. \end{proof} We now prove an analogue of \cite[Prop 2.17]{mfr}. \begin{proposition} Let $P$ be a saturated toric sharp monoid and $i:P\rightarrow F$ an injective morphism to a free monoid $F$.
-Let $R$ be a ring and let $(f,h):(T,\MM_T)\rightarrow \Spec R[P]$ be a morphism of fine log schemes.
+By Proposition \ref{prop:face}, we see that $\bar{\imath}$ is a minimal free resolution.
+Since $(H/F_0)\cap (P/P_0)=0$, we see then that $\eta$ is a sliced resolution. \end{proof}

+\begin{proposition} Let $P$ be a toric sharp monoid and $i:P\to F$ an injective morphism to a free monoid $F$.
+Let $R$ be a ring and let $(f,h):(T,\MM)\to (\Spec R[P],\MM_P)$ be a morphism of fine log schemes.
 If we have a commutative diagram